Jo Parrish: Development

 Jo is a police constable from the city who transfers to Mount Thomas.
 Jo is described as "the type of person who only opens her mouth to change feet" and she has earned the nickname "Perish Parrish".
 She quickly gains the ire of Ben Stewart (Paul Bishop), and the friendship and affection of Constable Jack Lawson (Rupert Reid).
 The character's first day on the job is marred by a civil action brought against her by a shoplifter, who accuses her of assault and false arrest.
 An internal inquiry is also launched against her, as there is doubt about whether she used correct police procedure.
 Senior Sergeant Tom Croydon (John Wood) is left "even more dismayed" when Jo messes up the staff lunches and strikes his car.
 A Sydney Morning Herald reporter commented that it was "an inauspicious introduction to Mount Thomas" for the character and thought things would get worse before getting better for her.

 Storylines

 Jo is initially portrayed as a very stubborn and sometimes even pig-headed young woman.
 She does, however, mature over the course of the series.
 She is good friends with Constable Jack Lawson and his replacement, Constable Evan Jones (Ditch Davey).
 She also gets on well with Senior Constable Maggie Doyle (Lisa McCune) before Maggie is shot dead.
 Jo initially dislikes the new sergeant who arrives after Maggie's death, Tess Gallagher (Caroline Craig), however, the two later become friends.
 Jo is later promoted to Senior Constable.
 Jo has a relationship with P. J. Hasham (Martin Sacks), who she becomes engaged to.
 The relationship ends when Jo feels that P. J. will not get over the death of his former fiancée, Maggie.
-When the Mount Thomas station is bombed, Jo dies alongside Clancy Freeman (Michael Isaacs).
+She plans on leaving Mount Thomas because she felt it was too painful to work with P.J after their break-up however she is killed alongside Clancy Freeman (Michael Isaacs) when the Mount Thomas station is bombed.